Buying Computers In Bulk For School (All-in-One Guide)

 You can turn it all the way around to 360 degrees, so changing from laptop mode, tablet mode, tent mode, or even a standing one is really easy.

-That variability does indeed work really well for various activities such as typing or working in docs in laptop mode, drawing or gaming in tablet mode, or even watching informative videos in standing mode.
-It feels exactly designed for participative education.
+That variability does indeed work really well for various activities such as typing or working in Docs in laptop mode, drawing or gaming in tablet mode, or even watching informative videos in standing mode.

 Also, another great feature is the 14-inch full HD display, which is a touchscreen.
 Everything, including videos and educational games, is turned into a brighter image as the colors are sharp and vivid.